 More on the Study’s Findings

-Debit, credit and prepaid cards all are susceptible to particular types of fraud.
+Debit, credit, and prepaid cards are all susceptible to particular types of fraud.

 Fraud rates differ among countries.
 The United States is tied with India for third place, with a fraud rate of 41 percent.
 The United Arab Emirates led the pack with 44 percent, followed by China with 42 percent.